It’s not a graduation. He is moving from the 4th grade to the 5th grade. It’s psychotic! They keep creating new ways to celebrate mediocrity

 Moving up is not graduating.
 You don’t “graduate” from the 4th grade.

 Let me back up.
-Not long ago, I figured out that growing up.
-That’s all sports, every season from five years old through high school (Not a great career, but no one worked harder, made better friends or had more fun.).
+Not long ago, I figured out that I played a total of 44 sports seasons growing up.
+That’s every sport, each season from five years old through high school (Not a great career, but no one worked harder, made better friends or had more fun.).

 I earned two trophies.
 Two (And honestly, one was for Punt, Pass & Kick which we took very seriously in 1979).